moss-l/bhs-js-testing/elements-of-stylish-code.md

 initializePopulation();
 ```

-That won’t even obviously fail at runtime because `population` is
+That won’t even obviously fail at run time because `population` is
 already initialized to an empty array so `scoreFitness` will happily
 do nothing, leaving `fitnessScores` empty.
 Only then will `population`
 will be filled in by `initializePopulation`.
 Presumably some later